ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/api/highlight.md

 ## Demo

-Check out the {@link features/highlight#demo demo in the Highlight feature} guide.
+Check out the {@link features/highlight#demo demo in the highlight feature guide}.

 ## Documentation

-See the {@link features/highlight Highlight feature} guide and the {@link module:highlight/highlight~Highlight} plugin documentation.
+See the {@link features/highlight highlight feature guide} and the {@link module:highlight/highlight~Highlight} plugin documentation.

 ## Installation